los-cocos/cocos-testcmp/readme.rst

 - Now in the activated console do::

-    cd cocos-testcmp
     python 00_init.py

-  This creates the work/ subtree, makes there clones of 'remembercases', 'cocos2d', 'pyglet', sets the tests to be exercised.
+  This creates the work/ subtree, makes there clones of 'remembercases', 'cocos2d', 'pyglet', sets the tests to be exercised, sets-up the reference snapshots.

 - Install cocos-testcmp in the venv so some imports work.
   Still in cocos-testcmp directory::